 Wheels, bearings or parts binding and putting extra strain on the system

-If there is something binding/jamming or stopping the wheels from rotating freely, the motor will have to work a lot harder.
-Harder work for the motor means drawing more current causing the motor wires to get hotter than they normally would.
-This will also drain your battery quicker, so you will have shorter run times each charge.
+If there is something binding/jamming or stopping the wheels or gearbox from rotating freely, the motor will have to work a lot harder.
+Harder work for the motor means drawing more current and this will cause the motor wires to get hotter than usual.
+This will also drain your battery more quickly, giving you shorter run times each charge.

 Solution

-If you are using a very low gear ratio (largest pinion and smallest spur gear) to get maximum top speed from your RC vehicle, this will make the motor work harder on acceleration, meaning higher currents.
+If you are using a very high gear ratio to get maximum top speed from your RC vehicle, the motor will be under more strain while accelerating, meaning higher currents.
 The motor itself will also get hot due to the hard work it is doing.

 Solution

-Change to a slightly higher gear ratio – this will help keep the motor and ESC cooler, and should also reduce the currents that flow through the motor wire.
+Change to a slightly lower gear ratio – this will help keep the motor and ESC cooler, and should also reduce the currents that flow through the motor wire.

 This is particularly important when using the RC car off road – rough terrain equals more rolling resistance and more work for the motor.
 Higher running temperatures and higher currents can flow when running your rc car off road.